edm00se/blog/content/old/2016-06-01-site-anchors.md

 Chris Toohey did a great job recently of covering the options for this, and [his blog post on the subject](http://www.dominoguru.com/page.xsp?id=control_rendered_html_id_ibm_domino_xpages.html) goes into pretty good detail on doing just this with XPages.

 ### Summary
 All in all, I had something neat, it didn't work "in production", and instead of fiddling to far with it, I remembered that I'm a developer and this is easy stuff.
 It's also a pretty useful feature I use pretty regularly, so I'm just looking to share the lesson learned.
-Until next time, ð»!
+Until next time, 🍻!